chrispader/EyeMind/README.txt

 					4.4 Monitor size in inches
 					4.5 Recording ID
 				5. Press start recording
-				6. The main model will show up
+				6. The main model and the first question will show up
-				7. Press start questions and here you go with the experiment.
 				8. When the experiment is over, you can press the black sqaure (which refers to stop recording)

 		D.2.6 EyeMind Tool and Tobii Pro Lab when the recording is over